cophilot/owngitextension/README.md

 ---

+## Workspace

+This extension will create a directory named *owngitextension-workspace* in the same directory as the extension.
+The workspace contains all template files, so your changes in those files will not be lost when installing a new version.

+---

 ## Commands

+### Own Git Repository

 * `Create GitHub Repository Files`: Creates standard files for a new GitHub repository.
+* `Edit File Templates`: Opens the *FileTemplates.json* file.
+* `Add New Version`: Adds a new Version to your current repository.

+### Own Git Markdown

 * `Add Markdown Overview`: Adds a Overview to your markdown file.
-* `Add New Version`: Adds a new Version to your current repository.
-* `Edit File Templates`: Opens the *FileTemplates.json* file.
+* `Link To File`: Adds a link to a file, in Markdown or HTML style, to the position of the cursor.

+### Own Git License

 * `Add License Template`: Add a Custom license template.
 * `Edit License Template`: Edit a existing license template.
-* `Link To File`: Adds a link to a file, in Markdown or HTML style, to the position of the cursor.

 ---